pieterblok/sizecnn/README.md

 ![error_curve](./utils/diameter_error_occlusion_rate.jpg?raw=true)

 ## Dataset
-We will upload our broccoli dataset when our research paper is published.
-The dataset consists of 1613 RGB-D images of broccoli heads with systematic levels of leaf occlusion.
+We have made our image-dataset publicly available under the NonCommercial-ShareAlike 4.0 license (CC BY-NC-SA 4.0).
+This means that our dataset can only be downloaded and used for non-commercial purposes.
+Please check whether you or your organization can use our dataset: https://creativecommons.org/licenses/by-nc-sa/4.0/

+Our dataset consists of 1613 RGB-D images, including annotations and ground-truth measurements: https://doi.org/10.4121/13603787.v1

 ## Pretrained weights